Planned Parenthood Launches New Tumblr for Users to Submit Questions and Access Accurate Information

-“Young people themselves can take a more proactive role in delaying pregnancy until they are ready to become parents, and there are a number of online tools that can help,” said Laura Deitsch, program manager for Planned Parenthood of Southern Nevada’s Responsible Sex Education Institute.
+“Young people themselves can take a more proactive role in delaying pregnancy until they are ready to become parents, and there are a number of online tools that can help,” said Dr. Vanessa Cullins, Planned Parenthood Federation of America vice president for external medical affairs.
 “Today’s technology makes it possible for young people looking for information to access it in multiple ways, and Planned Parenthood is determined to provide information to as many young people as possible.
 We need to make sure that all young people have the information and access to services that are proven to reduce teen pregnancy rates.”

 Designed to be a go-to source for accurate information about contraception, pregnancy prevention, and staying healthy in general, Planned Parenthood’s new Tumblr presence puts helpful, current, and engaging information in front of its followers on a daily basis and allows them to share it easily with their own online circles.
 The blog also makes use of Tumblr’s built-in anonymous “Ask” feature, so users can submit questions to be potentially featured on the blog.
 This new Tumblr account is just one tool in Planned Parenthood’s ongoing effort to reach young people where they are online in order to provide vital and accurate information.
 In its first few days online, the new Tumblr gained over 15,000 followers, making it one of Planned Parenthood’s fastest growing social media presences ever.